readium/webpub-manifest/contexts/default/README.md

 In addition to a simple string representation, the `title` element also supports alternate representations of the same string in different scripts and languages.

-To provide these alternate representations, an object <span class="rfc">may</span> be used instead of a string, where each key identifies a language/script and must be a valid [BCP 47](https://tools.ietf.org/html/bcp47) language tag:
+To provide these alternate representations, an object may be used instead of a string, where each key identifies a language/script and must be a valid [BCP 47](https://tools.ietf.org/html/bcp47) language tag:

 ```json
 "title": {